newhouseb/SWS/README.markdown

 January 3rd, 2010 - Static Compilation added, added a rewrite rule to force append slashes December 24, 2009 - Initial Release

+**Known Bugs**

+Relative URLs calling other pages aren't correcly substituted if mod_rewrite is not enabled (ie, if you have "/?p=" in your URLs, you need to directly address them for now)